bsileo/hubitat_poolcontroller/README.md

 4. Go to Apps, Add User App and create a "Pool Controller" app.
 The Nodejs-Poolcontroller should be autolocated, or you can manually enter the details.
 Follow the prompts to complete installation.

+## Setup the Event Interface

-5. Enable the Event interface in the poolController.
-Look for a section like the following and make the appropaite changes to set the Host, Port (39500 for SmartThings, 39501 for Hubitat, and set Enabled to true):
+Enable the Event interface on the poolController to push updates to the hub.
+Look for a section like the following in config.json and make the appropaite changes to set the Host, Port (39500 for SmartThings, 39501 for Hubitat, and set Enabled to true):

 ```
  "smartThings": {